gwynethhuynh/gwynethhuynh.github.io/_pages/about.md

 ---

 ### Professional Life
 Hi!
-My name is Gwyneth Huynh, and I am an aspiring software engineer looking to collaborate with other dedicated individuals to create something meaningful.
-I graduated Summa Cum Laude from UCLA and I am now pursuing a master's degree in computer science at Georgia Tech.
-I have a passion for backend development, with a focus on making processes faster and more efficient.
-I also have valuable experience in processing and visualizing genetic data from my time in Dr. Huiying Li's Lab at UCLA.
-Currently, we are engaged in some cool projects related to the vaginal microbiome and STIs.
+My name is Gwyneth Huynh, and I am an aspiring software engineer with a passion for backend development and performance engineering.
+I graduated Summa Cum Laude from UCLA and am currently pursuing a master’s degree in computer science at Georgia Tech.
+Over the past year, I have gained valuable experience in managing UCLA's high-performance computing cluster, focusing specifically on optimizing the job scheduler to improve system efficiency and resource allocation.
+I also have experience processing and visualizing genetic data from my time in Dr. Huiying Li’s Lab at UCLA, where we worked on projects related to the vaginal microbiome and STIs.
+I am excited to collaborate with other dedicated individuals to create something meaningful.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">